magillos/Cable/README.md

 On Arch Linux, install using PKGBUILD or with Arch package.
 App is also available on AUR.

+AppImage requires dependencies to be installed.

+Flatpak requires Flathub repository: `flatpak remote-add --if-not-exists --user flathub https://dl.flathub.org/repo/flathub.flatpakrepo`.

+With AppImage version 0.9.16, auto-start should work (toggle Autostart option off/on to recreate `.desktop` file).

 Packaging files (Flatpak, AppImage, Debian) are in [cable-packaging](https://github.com/magillos/cable-packaging) repository.

-With AppImage version 0.9.16, auto-start should work (toggle Autostart option off/on to recreate `.desktop` file).

 ## Screenshots